 - Disqualified, or

-- Substantial likelihood – danger to self or the public if pistol carry permit.
-Claims of criminal misconduct may not be a basis for denial if there was no investigation or documentation.
+- Substantial likelihood – danger to self or the public, if pistol carry permit.
+Claims of criminal misconduct may not be a basis for denial if no documentation.

-- court must award prevailing applicant or permit holder reasonable costs and expenses including attorney fees
+- Court must award prevailing applicant costs & expenses including attorney fees

 Carrying & police contacts

 Minnesota Statutes §624.714.

-- Must have the Minnesota carry permit card and government-issued photo ID in possession when carrying a pistol.
-And must display the permit card and identification document upon lawful demand by a peace officer.
-A violation is a petty misdemeanor.
+- Must have Minnesota carry permit card & ID in possession when carrying pistol.
+And must show permit card & ID upon lawful demand by police.
+Violation is a petty misdemeanor.

-- dismiss citation for violating paragraph (a) if the person shows that the person had a permit to carry.
+- Dismiss citation for violating paragraph (a) if person shows had carry permit.

-- Upon the request of a peace officer, a permit holder shall disclose whether the permit holder is carrying a firearm.
+- Upon request of a peace officer, permit holder shall disclose whether carrying a firearm.

 Traffic stop with Minnesota carry permit

 Best practices at police contacts

-- We want to avoid doing or saying anything that could make anyone less safe at the traffic stop.
+- Avoid doing or saying anything that could make anyone less safe.

-- But one option is to hand the police officer your carry permit under your driver’s license, if you are carrying.
+- Hand police officer carry permit under driver’s license, if carrying (avoid saying “gun”).

-- If you’ve handed the police officer your carry permit, the police officer may ask if you are armed.
-Let them know you are, where, and wait instruction from the police officer.
+- Police officer may ask if armed.
+Let them know you are, where, then wait instruction.
 (Hands visible.
-Avoid reaching for the weapon, or anything.)
+Avoid reaching for anything.)

-- We want the police officer to feel safe and in control.
-But we don’t want to do anything until first requested to do so by the police officer.
-When in doubt, ask for clarification.
-But do not assume.
-The police officer may wish to take temporary possession of your weapon(s) for safety.
-However they wish to do so, comply.
-And that could mean getting out of the vehicle with hands open and up, with the officer retrieving the firearm.
-The officer should return the firearm at the conclusion of the traffic stop.
-So be polite.
+- We want the police officer to feel safe & in control.
+We don’t want to do anything, until first asked.
+The police officer may take temporary possession of weapon(s) for safety.
+And that could mean getting out of the vehicle with hands open and up, with the officer retrieving firearm.
+The officer should return the firearm at conclusion of the traffic stop.
+Be polite.